ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 }
 ```

 - `subnetID` is the Subnet whose current validators are returned.
-If omitted, returns the current validators of the Primary Network.
+If omitted, returns the current
+  validators of the Primary Network.
 - `nodeIDs` is a list of the nodeIDs of current validators to request.
-If omitted, all current validators are returned.
-If a specified nodeID is not in the set of current validators, it will not be included in the response.
+If omitted, all current
+  validators are returned.
+If a specified nodeID is not in the set of current validators, it will
+  not be included in the response.
 - `validators`:
   - `txID` is the validator transaction.
   - `startTime` is the Unix time when the validator starts validating the Subnet.
   - `endTime` is the Unix time when the validator stops validating the Subnet.
   - `stakeAmount` is the amount of tokens this validator staked.
-Omitted if `subnetID` is not a PoS Subnet.
+Omitted if `subnetID` is not a PoS
+    Subnet.
   - `nodeID` is the validator’s node ID.
   - `weight` is the validator’s weight when sampling validators.
-Omitted if `subnetID` is a PoS Subnet.
+Omitted if `subnetID` is a PoS
+    Subnet.
-  - `validationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+  - `validationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and
+    array of `addresses`.
 Specifies the owner of the potential reward earned from staking.
+Omitted
-Omitted if `subnetID` is not a PoS Subnet.
+    if `subnetID` is not a PoS Subnet.
-  - `delegationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+  - `delegationRewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and
+    array of `addresses`.
 Specifies the owner of the potential reward earned from delegations.
     Omitted if `subnetID` is not a PoS Subnet.
   - `potentialReward` is the potential reward earned from staking.
+Omitted if `subnetID` is not a
+    PoS Subnet.
+  - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to
+    them.
 Omitted if `subnetID` is not a PoS Subnet.
-  - `delegationFeeRate` is the percent fee this validator charges when others delegate stake to them.
-Omitted if `subnetID` is not a PoS Subnet.
-  - `uptime` is the % of time the queried node has reported the peer as online.
-Omitted if `subnetID` is not a PoS Subnet.
+  - `uptime` is the % of time the queried node has reported the peer as online and validating the
+    Subnet.
   - `connected` is if the node is connected and tracks the Subnet.
   - `signer` is the node's BLS public key and proof of possession.
-Omitted if the validator doesn't have a BLS public key.
+Omitted if the validator doesn't
+    have a BLS public key.
   - `delegators` is the list of delegators to this validator.
-Omitted if `subnetID` is not a PoS Subnet.
+Omitted if `subnetID` is not a PoS
+    Subnet.
     - `txID` is the delegator transaction.
     - `startTime` is the Unix time when the delegator started.
     - `endTime` is the Unix time when the delegator stops.
     - `stakeAmount` is the amount of nAVAX this delegator staked.
     - `nodeID` is the validating node’s node ID.
-    - `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of `addresses`.
+    - `rewardOwner` is an `OutputOwners` output which includes `locktime`, `threshold` and array of
+      `addresses`.
     - `potentialReward` is the potential reward earned from staking

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{